 - Could be more water-resistant

-As I have written elsewhere, I am a huge fan of OR, and this one does not let the side down.
+As I have written elsewhere, I am a huge fan of OR, which does not let the side down.
 The Vigor is an incredibly breathable, highly comfortable fleece jacket.
 The minimal bulk and thin fabric make it an easy piece to layer over.

 Compared to similar products, it comes at a fraction of the price.
-The Vigor is an excellent choice for fast and light missions, thanks to its functional lightweight design.
+Thanks to its functional, lightweight design, the Vigor is an excellent choice for fast and light missions.
 It is ideal for hiking, biking, and mountain climbing.

 The jacket doesn’t sacrifice warmth and wind resistance to offer great breathability.
 The cut of the Vigor Full Zip jacket is athletic.
 It is accommodating to wide-set shoulders.